Docks in Non-Tidal Areas FAQs

 -

-In a legal sense, no. However, a docking structure is generally recognized as legally existing if it was in place before the start of any legal requirement to obtain a state permit AND:
+Older docks, as well as newer ones, may benefit from voluntary dock registration.
+Docking structures may be recognized as legally existing if they were in place before the start of any legal requirement to obtain a state permit and:

-- Has been continuously maintained with no change to its location, size and configuration or is a legal replacement structure.
+- Have been continuously maintained with no change to its location, size and configuration or is a legal replacement structure.

-- Has not been abandoned for more than five years.
+- Have not been abandoned for more than five years.

-- Is consistent with the public’s right to reasonable use of public waters, as established in New Hampshire case law.
+- Are consistent with the public’s right to reasonable use of public waters, as described in state law.

-- Is not built on land created by the unauthorized filling of public waters (i.e., converting public waters to land).
+- Are not built on land created by the unauthorized filling of public waters (converting public waters to land).

 - What if my pre-existing docking structure is associated with filled land in public waters?